ZakAP/Pokedex/README.md

 ## Features

-  - Search for pokemons using the pokéApi
+  - Search for pokémons using the pokéApi
   - Select by generation or search by name
-  - See the pokemon details
+  - See the pokémon details
   - Ask for a random team
   - Change the theme of the website